Chrissie-Law/Causal-Inference-for-Recommendation/README.md

 # Causal-Inference-for-Recommendation
 A comprehensive repository featuring research works on causal inference for recommender systems, including both academic papers and their corresponding code implementations :fire:.
 For any inquiries or contributions, please contact hsluo2000@buaa.edu.cn or hsluo2000@gmail.com.
 We welcome any interesting papers or code related to this field.
-If you find this repository useful to your research or work, we would greatly appreciate a star on the repository. :heart:
+If you find this repository useful to your research or work, we would greatly appreciate a star on the repository :heart:.

 [stars-img]: https://img.shields.io/github/stars/Chrissie-Law/Causal-Inference-for-Recommendation?color=yellow